miazga-git/Comptia-Security-Plus/README.md

 | CompTIA Security+ certification study guide, Glen E. Clarke   | ~315       |
 | Comptia Security+ mobile app with questions   | ~850       |
 | Sum   | ~4665       |

+## What my week before the exam looked like
+I decided to make solid repetition before the exam so I watched again all Professor Messer's playlist on YouTube, additionally I found mobile app with questions for CompTIA Security+ and I went through majority of those questions.
+The day before the exam I did general repetition - focusing mainly on Performance Based Questions from sample exams.

 ## Exam afterthoughts
 08 Jan 2023 I passed my CompTIA Security+ exam, my score was 807/900 (minimum passing is 750).
 In my opinion exam was really fair.